vadis-project/vadis-project.github.io/README.md

 ## Final workshop

-The final workshop of VADIS will take place on **September 6, 2024**.
+The final workshop of VADIS will take place on **November 12, 2024**.
 All details about the final worshop can be found here: [Schedule of the workshop](workshop2024.md).

 ## Work packages